CityOfPhiladelphia/appeals-app/README.md

 # zoning-appeals

-> City of Philadelphia Zoning Appeals 2017 with Vue
+> City of Philadelphia Zoning Appeals App 2017, Version 1.0.0.

+We are using Vue 2, and Webpack 2 to develop and deploy the app.

 ## Build Setup